maxviazov/Spring-Frameworks-/Git-branch-management.md

 ## Applying changes to the Spring Framework repository

-For this example, we'll use this as the current state of the repository:
+For this example, we'll use the following as the current state of the repository:

 * the `master` branch is dedicated to the upcoming `5.2.0.RELEASE` minor version
 * the current branch is `5.1.x`